Musée d'histoire des sciences de la Ville de Genève

 The Musée d'histoire des sciences de la Ville de Genève (Museum of the History of Science of the City of Geneva) is a small museum in Switzerland dedicated to the history of science.

 Location

 The museum is located in the Villa Bartholoni, designed by Félix-Emmanuel Callet, built in 1830 as a summer residence for Parisian bankers, Constant and Jean-François Bartholoni and extensively restored between 1985 and 1992.
-It is situated in the park La Perle du Lac, overlooking Lake Geneva, adjacent to the Conservatory and Botanical Garden of the City of Geneva.
+It is situated in the park La Perle du Lac, overlooking Lake Geneva, adjacent to the Geneva Botanical Garden.
 Both the Villa and the museum itself are listed in the Swiss Inventory of Cultural Property of National and Regional Significance.

 Access

 The Museum is open daily from 10am to 5pm, except for 25 December and 1 January and admission is free.

 The museum receives over 250,000 visitors per year.